‘One Piece’ Chapter 955 Delayed, New Release Date Revealed

 According to Otakukart, the release of One Piece Chapter 955 will be delayed and the scans are expected to be available on September 13, 2019.

-“Fans might have to wait even further for chapter 955 as One Piece chapter 955 release date is delayed.
+“Fans might have to wait even further for Chapter 955 as One Piece Chapter 955 release date is delayed.
 One Piece chapter 955 is on break till next week.
 We will be getting One Piece Chapter 955 raw/scans on September 13th 2019.”

 ニュース｜【メガハウス】P.O.Pもワノ国編に突入！先陣を切るのはチョパえもん!! #onepiece #POP #ワノ国編 https://t.co/syNivpdGnX pic.twitter.com/JJplbCq8iz